freyo/xinge/README.md

 ...
 ```

+**Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.**

 ### Setting up the Xinge service

 You will need to [create](http://xg.qq.com/) a Xinge app in order to use this channel.
 Within in this app you will find the `access id and access secret`.
 Place them inside your `.env` file.
 In order to load them, add this to your `config/services.php` file: